AdnanAbdelkarim/Capstone_Projects/README.md

 ## 🚧 Notes

-- Large folders such as `dataset/`, `lpr_training/`, and the YOLO model `.pt` file were excluded from this repo due to size limits.
-These can be shared upon request.
 - Ensure you adjust the `paths` in the notebook or scripts if you use a different directory structure.

 ---